 At the last London Gaming Market in July, I managed to pick up copies of Syberia and Syberia II for my PlayStation 2.
 The first game in the series is … Continue Reading The folly of Kate Walker

-Following on from Kim’s post on wonderful women in video games, I came to realise that when I’m given a choice, I’m more likely to choose a female character.
-I … Continue Reading Choosing sides: playing characters of the opposite sex
+Following Kim’s post on wonderful women in video games, I came to realise that I’m always more likely to choose a female character.
+I put this down to male leads … Continue Reading Choosing sides: playing characters of the opposite sex

 Video games do not stop boys making friends – but girls who play struggle to make pals.
-That’s the headline from an article which popped up in my news feed … Continue Reading What came first: the female gamer or the problem?
+That’s the headline from an article from a month or so ago.
+It … Continue Reading What came first: the female gamer or the problem?

 My first time at the Insomnia Gaming Festival was I61 in August 2017.
 My stepson had an excellent time as he had the chance to see one of his favourite … Continue Reading Insomnia: male and pale